tomkren/pikater/README.md

 * Administrator functions, such as supervision of all scheduled experiments.

-##How it works

-See <a href="https://www.dropbox.com/s/uum4080mpk068h0/Architektura.png">this</a> picture.

-##How to use
+## How to use

-###Launching from a servlet container
+### Deployment

-1) Install and prepare a PostGRE database.
+1. Install and prepare the database (currently only PostGRE is supported).
 Change the following files accordingly:
-* src/beans.xml
+	* `src/beans.xml`
-* src/META-INF/persistence.xml
+	* `src/META-INF/persistence.xml`

-2) Edit the `WebContent/WEB-INF/conf` directory.
+2. Edit files in the `WebContent/WEB-INF/conf` directory:
+	* `appServer.properties` is used to configure the web application.
+	* `jadeTopology1.xml` is used to provide directives to additional machines - one master machine to coordinate the application's core and other slave machines to do the work.

-3) Install and prepare a servlet container (Apache Tomcat, …).

-4) Deploy the "WebContent" into the servlet container and start it.
+3. Install and prepare a servlet container (e.g. Apache Tomcat), deploy the application into it and start it.

+### Launching

+#### From a servlet container

+1. Access the page, e.g. go to `http://localhost:8080/Pikater` (for Apache Tomcat) or `http://my.domain/Pikater`.
+A login dialog will appear.
-5) Access the page, enter the default login and password, follow the application launching wizard.
+2. Enter the default login and password (from `WebContent/WEB-INF/conf/appServer.properties` - see above) and follow the launch wizard.

-###Launching from a command line
+#### From the command line

+<font color="red">// TODO: make this properly</font>

 `-Djavax.xml.parsers.DocumentBuilderFactory=com.sun.org.apache.xerces.internal.jaxp.DocumentBuilderFactoryImpl
 -Djavax.xml.parsers.SAXParserFactory=com.sun.org.apache.xerces.internal.jaxp.SAXParserFactoryImpl`